Peterren/Internet_Scale/Project6writeup.md

 **Load Balancing and Haproxy**

 To create a load balancer, we createad a new container called test.
-In batch we write haproxy.cfg to specify how we wanna it to behave
+In batch we write haproxy.cfg to specify how we wanna it to behave.
+It uses roundrobin backend webserver to receive requests.
+To better examine each requests, we created papertrail account.
+However, as we can see below, there is something wrong when setting up papertrail and we are working on it right now.

 ![p1](/P1.png)